Planning Program Performance

 - PPPM 625 & 626, Community Planning Workshop (2-terms required -10 credits)

 The synthesis requires students to conduct an original investigation of a practice-based issue or research question.
 This provides an opportunity to explore in-depth and gain skills in research, analysis, and writing.
-Most students interested in a professional career choose a Terminal Project, but a research advisor can help make the final decision.
+Most students interested in a professional career choose a Professional Project (currently titled Terminal Project), but a research advisor can help make the final decision.

 CRP students are assigned a provisional academic advisor prior to their enrollment, but students are free to change academic advisors.
 They should confirm the change with their new advisors and submit a Change of Advisor form.
 CRP advising includes: